filipeportes/osgifx/README.md

 # osgifx
-Example of application running JavaFX 2 in an OSGi felix container.
+Example of application running JavaFX 2 in an OSGi felix container with JPA persistence and iPOJO injections.

 view - main JavaFX view module, contains one view to manage Persosn.